jayjuk/corvid/gameserver/README.md

 A subclass of entity which has specific abilities (to buy and sell stuff)

+## Common Modules

 ### Storage Manager

-Manages storage and retrieval of dynamic data such as rooms and their exits
+Manages storage and retrieval of game data (superclass for unit testing)

+### Azure Storage Manager

+Actually stores and retrieves stuff, from Azure

 ### AI Manager